The Diminishing Returns of Masked Language Models to Science: Data and Methodology

 \subsection{The Public Resource Dataset}

-We pretrain our ScholarBERT models on a dataset provided by Public.Resource.Org, Inc. (``Public Resource''), a nonprofit organization based in California.
-This dataset was constructed from a corpus of journal article PDF files, from which the Grobid tool, version 0.5.5, was used to extract text.
-Grobid is ``a machine learning library for extracting, parsing and re-structuring raw documents such as PDF into structured XML/TEI encoded documents with a particular focus on technical and scientific publications''~\cite{GROBID}.
-We used the XML/TEI encoded documents, not the underlying PDF files.
-Not all extractions were successful, because of corrupt or badly encoded PDF files.
-We successfully extracted text from \num{75496055} articles from \num{178928} journals.
-For most articles, we also extracted metadata, such as the title, authors, a DOI, and other descriptive information.
-We use the journal title to categorize articles by domain and present the resulting distribution of articles in \autoref{fig:prd-domains}.
-This non-consumptive text and data mining effort applies access and use agreements and technical measures modeled on similar services, such as the Hathi Trust Research Center~\cite{htrc}, including strict controls on sharing the dataset.
+We pretrain the \textsc{ScholarBERT} models on a dataset provided by Public.Resource.Org, Inc. (``Public Resource''), a nonprofit organization based in California.
+This dataset was constructed from a corpus of 85M journal article PDF files, from which the Grobid tool, version 0.5.5, was used to extract text \cite{GROBID}.
+Not all extractions were successful, because of corrupted or badly encoded PDF files.
+We work here with text from $\sim$75M articles in this dataset, categorized as 45.3\% biomedicine, 23.1\% technology, 20.0\% physical sciences, 8.4\% social sciences, and 3.1\% arts \& humanities.
+(A sample of the extracted texts and corresponding original PDFs is available in the Data attachment for review purposes.)